gauditech/gaudi-docs/docs/core-concepts/application.md

 ## Running

-Gaudi runtime is a Node.js based backend runtime that takes a _"definition"_ file produced by the Gaudi compiler and starts your application.
+Gaudi runtime is a Node.js based backend runtime that takes a _"definition"_ file produced by the Gaudi compiler and runs your application.

 Gaudi can be run as a standalone server or be integrated into an existing Node.js application.
 Currently, Gaudi supports [express](https://expressjs.com/) web server.